PhantomPWR/pp1-weedy-gonzales/README.md

 ## Navigation

-* The navigation consists of links to the different page sections
+* Navigation consists of links to the different page sections
-* The appearance and behaviour of the navigation links, is consistent across devices
+* Navigation link appearance and behaviour is consistent across devices
-* The navigation links are:
+* The links are:
     * Your Job - scrolls to the introduction/benefits section
     * Our Job - scrolls to the section containing the services on offer
     * Let's Go! - scrolls to the contact form